google/clusterfuzz/docs/reference/FAQ.md

 We strongly recommend using an LLVM-based toolchain.
 That said, you may be able to use some parts of ClusterFuzz with [GCC](https://gcc.gnu.org/) or extend ClusterFuzz to support your use of GCC.
 However, if you do this, you are in unexplored territory and we can not support this.
-GCC can probably be used for [blackbox fuzzing]({{ site.baseurl }}/setting-up-fuzzing/blackbox-fuzzing/) without modifying ClusterFuzz since GCC supports ASan.
+GCC may work for [blackbox fuzzing]({{ site.baseurl }}/setting-up-fuzzing/blackbox-fuzzing/) without modifying ClusterFuzz since GCC supports ASan.
 Using GCC with AFL or libFuzzer would probably require considerable changes to ClusterFuzz to get